beccadax/swift-evolution/proposals/0000-throwing-properties.md

 * I believe there is value in ensuring that all entities which can run arbitrary code can be made to throw.
-As one example among many, this might make it possible to add a sort of "generic rethrowing" facility which would allow you to make a throwing subtype of a normally non-throwing protocol.
+As one example among many, this might make it possible to add a sort of "generic rethrowing" facility which would allow you to make a throwing variant of a normally non-throwing protocol.
 See the "Future directions" section for details.